ROCm/Tensile/CONTRIBUTING.rst

 Contributing Guide
 ********************************************************************

 Welcome to the Tensile project!
-If you're thinking about contributing, this document is for you, and is intended to help newcomers get acquainted with the contribution workflow.
+If you're thinking about contributing, this document is for you.
+We welcome all contributions, It is intended to help newcomers get acquainted with the contribution workflow.

 .. tip::